ExpressVPN Keys Review

 Pricing

-Whether you find ExpressVPN Keys affordable or expensive really depends on your viewpoint.
+Whether you find ExpressVPN Keys password manager affordable or expensive really depends on your viewpoint.
 Because it comes for free with ExpressVPN, you won’t end up paying a dime for it if you’re an existing user of the VPN.
 In fact, you might save a few dollars if you choose to replace your current paid password manager with Keys.

 However, if you don’t have any use for the VPN part of ExpressVPN, the price might seem downright extortionate compared to other password managers.